Elvira-94/wordle-game/README.md

 * [Stack Overflow Root Color Variables](https://stackoverflow.com/questions/37801882/how-to-change-css-root-color-variables-in-javascript) - to get solution to help change styling of root color variables in code.
 * [Stack Overflow Calling Header without Jquery](https://stackoverflow.com/questions/60061172/how-to-get-header-tag-without-using-jquery) - to get solution to help call header element on page.
 * [Stack Overflow Jhint error](https://stackoverflow.com/questions/1963102/what-does-the-jslint-error-body-of-a-for-in-should-be-wrapped-in-an-if-statemen) - to help fix jshint error in code.
-* [Javascript Tutorial Website](https://www.javascripttutorial.net/javascript-dom/javascript-width-height/) - to help get width and heights of elements in codde.
+* [Javascript Tutorial Website](https://www.javascripttutorial.net/javascript-dom/javascript-width-height/) - to help get width and heights of elements in code.
 * [Mastering JS Tutorial](https://masteringjs.io/tutorials/fundamentals/parameters) - to help understand parameter naming in javascript code.

 # Acknowledgements

 The Wordle++ game was built as part of my Portfolio Project 2 (Javascript) on behalf of a Full Stack Software Developer Diploma at the Code Institute.
-I'd like to thank the inspiration for this website from my mentor [Richard Wells](https://www.linkedin.com/in/richard-wells-fullstack/), my partner [Dan](https://www.linkedin.com/in/danielredmond1/), and co-cohort facilitator [Kasia Bogucka](https://www.linkedin.com/in/kasbogucka/), as well as the Slack community and everyone at the Code Institute for their help and loving support.
+I'd like to thank the inspiration for this website from my mentor [Richard Wells](https://www.linkedin.com/in/richard-wells-fullstack/), my partner [Dan](https://www.linkedin.com/in/danielredmond1/), and my dear Mother, as well as the Slack community and everyone at the Code Institute for their help and loving support.
 Creating Wordle++ has taught me a lot, and I'm now much more confident in my abilities when it comes to planning, building, testing, and deploying a fully working site based on Javascript.